AllenSWDB/allenswdb.github.io/code/databook/cell-type-lookup-table/ctlut-optotagging.md

 # Enhancer viruses

 Another method of getting opsins into cells is to use enhancer viruses.
 These viruses do not rely on the presense of Cre, but rather can directly target specific cell types on their own by targeting enhancer regions in the DNA that are enriched in specific cell types.
-More information about this technique can be found here: LINK TO PAPER

 To determine which viruses were injected into a given animal, use the following commands: